elephantscale/es-training-new/machine-learning/generic/Decision-Trees-Generic.md

  *  **Parameters**
      - Max depth: how deep a tree can grow
      - Max bins: how many nodes/bins the tree can have
-     - Min samples per leaf : stop keep dividing
+     - Min samples per leaf: stop keep dividing

 Notes: